- Suitable for: Experienced veterinarians, vet nurses or retired vets

-- You will work from Monday to Friday from 9.00 am to 5.00 pm with time for a lunch with your co-workers.
+- You will work 5 days a week from 9.00 am to 5.00 pm with time for a lunch with your co-workers.

 - On the weekends, you will be able to enjoy your free time and explore at your leisure, as well as during public holidays.